Actions and parameters divide the measurement process of Adhese into two categories:

 Adhese enables the tracking of interesting user actions, beyond mere impressions and clicks.
 Besides, Adhese lets you track multiple actions at the same time – allowing for a full optimization of your advertising experience.

-The syntax for an action tracking call is standardized and enables the insertion of three elements:
+The standardized syntax for an action tracking call enables the insertion of three elements:

 - A campaign identifier, for example Volvo2015